 Net Price Calculator

 The U.S. Department of Education requires postsecondary institutions that participate in federal student financial aid to post a net price calculator on the institution’s website to estimate a student’s price of attendance.
-The tuition rates used to calculate the price of attendance in the Net Price Calculator is based on the 2014-2015 tuition rates and does not include the tuition rates for the Practical Nurse program.
+The tuition rates used to calculate the price of attendance in the Net Price Calculator is based on the 2021-22 tuition rates for the Practical Nurse program.
 Click here to access the Net Price Calculator.

 The programs at Detroit Business Institute-Downriver are approved for the training of veterans.
 Maximum benefits are provided to veterans who attend on a full-time basis.
 Children of veterans who died or are permanently disabled may also be entitled to educational benefits.